ColoradoStark/API-Server-Wrapper/README.md

 The script is made to work both on the setup of a Free Tier Amazon EC2 instance or on local development enviroment using Vagrant.
 A lot of the vagrant setup scripts I found had settings very different from the standard live servers on Amazon.
-And I  ended up looking up all sorts of console commands to get everything working.
+And I  ended up needing to SSH in, then look up and try all sorts of console commands to get everything working.
 Later I forgot what I did and the two environments were very different.

 I wrote this script with the intention of creating an environment on the local machine identical to the production environment on AWS.
 With all of the necessary tools to build a game data hosting web API

 **** COMPATIBILITY TESTS